jtcotton63/webCatanStandard/README.md

 #### Oracle JDK 8

 Oracle JDK 8 must be installed.
-This will *not* work with any later version or any other JDK implementation.
+This will *not* work with any other version or any other JDK implementation.
 To install it:

 * Log into ```oracle.com```.